How to Reduce Risks When Renting to Tenants With PetsWritten By PropertyLoop March 17, 2021

 What Happens if You Don’t Tell Your Landlord About a Pet?

 If you find that your tenants have brought a pet into the property without your permission as the landlord, it would be possible to commence the eviction process through a section 8 notice.
 However, as discussed the clause in the tenancy agreement that has been breached can’t be deemed unfair or it will be unenforceable in court.
 Eviction may also be a heavy handed resolution for bringing an animal into a home.
 Remember, this is not a small step, the legal process can be drawn out and extremely costly, with potential void periods throughout this time doing little to soften the blow.
 With this being said if the tenancy period has reached its end and the tenancy has become periodic, if the landlord still wished to have the pet and the tenant removed from the property a section 21 notice can be served.

 Of course at PropertyLoop we understand the urgency in finding a new tenant and the apprehension that can come with a new renter and their stepping into your property.
 This is why we work to liberate and empower landlords searching for their ideal tenant.

 With other online letting agents and their high street counterparts a premium will be placed on landlords trying to find a tenant that will be respectful of the condition of their rental property.
-With PropetyLoop rental owners are only charged once a tenant moves into the property, with a modest 5% being taken each month.
+With PropetyLoop rental owners are never charged a penny to let out their property!
 This means that landlords do not have to succumb to the pressure of expensive void periods and can find a tenant ideal for their property.
 Traditionally tenant references will only provide an insight into the renter’s most recent relationship with a landlord.
 When referencing through PropertyLoop property owners gain a rich, uncompromising understanding of their future tenants rental history, with a reference being sought from each previous landlord.